-Neovim, or Nvim, is a terminal-based text editor commonly used for programming on Linux.
-It can be installed using AppImage, package managers like pacman, apt, dnf, or by building from source.
-Neovim offers features like Language Server Protocol support and enhanced plugin support in Lua.
-Let’s look at how to install Neovim on Linux.
+Neovim, or Nvim, is a terminal-based text editor (IDE) commonly used for programming on Linux as well as macOS.
+It can be installed using package managers like pacman on Arch, apt on Ubuntu, dnf on RHEL, or by directly building from source.
+Neovim offers features like Language Server Protocol support and enhanced plugin support.
+Let’s look at the ways to install and use Neovim on Linux.

 Neovim: Revolutionizing Vim for Modern Development

-Vim is a text editor that comes with UNIX based system and is used to write small programs.
-But as time passed, there was something Vim lacked and to overcome those shortcomings, Neovim was introduced.
-Written in Lua, the goal of Neovim was to modularize the code making it easier to maintain and contribute.
+Vim is a text editor that comes with the UNIX based system and is used to write small programs.
+But as time passed, there was something Vim lacked and to overcome those shortcomings, Neovim was introduced by the developers.
+Written in Lua, the goal of Neovim was to modularize the code, making it easier to maintain and contribute.

-Neovim is a Vim-based text editor engineered for extensibility and usability, to encourage new applications and contributions.
-According to the official website, Neovim is built for users who want the good parts of Vim, and more.
+Neovim is a Vim-based open source software engineered for extensibility and usability, to encourage new applications and contributions.
+According to the official website, Neovim is built for users who want the good parts of the old editor, and more.

 Neovim also has built-in Language Server Protocol support.
-Language server Protocol enables code highlighting, syntax checking, autocompletion, etc.
+Language server Protocol enables code highlighting, syntax checking, autocompletion, etc for different programming languages such as Python.

-Vim had already pretty good plugin support but Neovim does one up on that, it allows plugins to use more versatile language to write plugins in Lua.
+Vim had already pretty good plugin support, but Neovim does one up on that, it allows plugins to use a more versatile language to write plugins in Lua.
+Also note that Neovim config files are fully compatible with Vim, so you don’t have to do extra work while migrating from one IDE to another.

-There are other good features in Neovim but I will let you guys explore that out as you start using Nvim once you install it in your Linux systems.
+There are other good features in Neovim, but I will let you guys explore that out as you start using Neovim once you install it in your Linux systems.

 Step-by-Step Guide to Installing Neovim on Linux

-You can install Nvim either from AppImage, using the package manager or if nothing works you build it from source (the last resort usually).
+You can install Nvim either from using the package manager, or if nothing works, you build it from source (the last resort usually).
 I will cover all of these methods one by one.
 So let’s get started.

 Installing Neovim with AppImage

 AppImage comes with all the libraries bundled together, so you don’t have to deal with missing dependencies and other issues.
-For the most part, it works well enough but as a cautionary note, it might not work if your Linux distribution is more than 4 years old.
+For the most part, it works well enough, but as a cautionary note, it might not work if your Linux distro is more than 4 years old.

-You can head over to Nvim releases on GitHub and download AppImage from there or you can run the following commands:
+You can head over to neovim releases on GitHub release page and download the binary from there, or you can run the following commands:

 curl -LO https://github.com/neovim/neovim/releases/latest/download/nvim.appimage